AlexGreatDev/AmazonS3/README.md

 # AmazonS3
 Minio using .NET 5.0  and  .Net Core REST API .
 MinIO Client SDK provides higher level APIs for MinIO and Amazon S3 compatible cloud storage services
 # MinIO SDK Using REST API  for .NET
-The project is based on SDK Minio and is a REST API in .NET Core and .NET 5 versions.
+The project is based on  MinIO SDK and is a REST API in .NET Core and .NET 5 versions.

 ## Target
  * .NET CORE | .NET 5.0